B – Renewable Energy Act with feed-in tariffs and auctions

 Some changes are needed

-Ironically, lower wholesale rates have increased the EEG surcharge because of the way that surcharge is calculated – the price of wholesale power is reduced from the cost of renewable power, and the difference is passed on as the surcharge.
-Hence, as renewables make wholesale power cheaper, they also seem to make up an ever larger share of the power price, so consumers perceive renewable power as a cost driver – simply because of the calculation’s design.
+Ironically, lower wholesale rates increased the EEG surcharge because of the way that surcharge is calculated – the price of wholesale power is reduced from the cost of renewable power, and the difference is passed on as the surcharge.
+Hence, as renewables made wholesale power cheaper, they also seemed to make up an ever larger share of the power price, so consumers perceived renewable power as a cost driver – simply because of the calculation’s design.

-In contrast, industry is benefiting tremendously from the current market design.
+In contrast, energy-intensive industry is benefiting tremendously from this trend.
 Not only do they generally pay wholesale rates, not retail rates, but energy-intensive industry and the railway sector in particular are largely exempt from the EEG surcharge.
-In other words, German consumers and small businesses currently cover an inordinate share of the cost of green power.
+In other words, German retail consumers and small businesses currently cover an inordinate share of the cost of green power.

-Increasingly, the EEG surcharge is becoming an issue for social policy – how will the poor continue to pay their power bills?
+Increasingly, however, the EEG surcharge is becoming an issue for social policy – how will the poor continue to pay their power bills?
 Proponents of renewables are increasingly calling for the exemption for energy-intensive industry to be done away with, as the sector already benefits from lower wholesale prices thanks to renewables and should gradually have to share a greater chunk of the burden.
-It has been estimated that the EEG surcharge would have come in at less than 2.5 cents per kilowatt-hour in 2012 (rather than nearly 3.6 cents) had energy-intensive industry been required to pay the full surcharge.
+It has been estimated that the EEG surcharge would have come in at around 4 cents per kilowatt-hour in 2015 (rather than nearly 6.1 cents) had energy-intensive industry been required to pay the full surcharge.